 #3 Rough Country 30” Single Row Black Series

 Unfortunately, the Rigid Industries light bar is very expensive.
-You do get what you pay for, but not all of us can pay for high-end LED light bars.
-Fortunately Rough Country makes a budget-oriented product which works nearly as well.
-This specific light bar uses a single row design which is necessary for mounting inside of a Tacoma bumper.
-We picked the Black Series because of it’s awesome blacked out looks.
-Plus it comes with a nifty light bar cover for when it’s not in use.
+You get what you pay for, but not all of us can pay for high-end LED light bars.
+Fortunately Rough Country makes a budget-oriented product which works well.
+This specific light bar uses a single row design necessary for mounting inside a Tacoma bumper.
+We picked the Black Series because of its awesome blacked out looks.
+Plus, it comes with a nifty light bar cover for when it’s not in use.

 - Warranty: 3 Years